Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 3) The Incubator chambers are labeled with the patient's name.
 The labels are discarded once the patient's embryo transfer is over.

-Ans: When we describe cell division, we say that one cell divides into two; two divide into four; and four divide into eight.
+Ans: When we describe cell division, we say that one cell divides into two; two divides into four, and four divide into eight.
 However, do remember that these cells can divide at different times.
 Thus, if the first cell divides at 4 pm; and the next at 8 pm, and we check the embryos at 6 pm, then this embryo will have 3 cells.

 Ans: Even though an embryo may look completely normal, this does not mean that it is genetically normal.
 Human reproduction is not very efficient, and over 60% of all embryos even in young fertile couples have been proven to be genetically abnormal.